-First and foremost, this page is for reaching out to those special people willing to volunteer their time and effort towards our community service for adoptees on their search for birth family.
-If you would like to volunteer and have a knack at genealogy, as well as, have a few hours every other week to devote to this cause, please fill out our Volunteer Form below.
+First and foremost, this page is for reaching out to those special people willing to volunteer their time and effort towards our community service in an effort to help adoptees on their search for birth family.
+We feel that our best volunteer opportunities fit people who have a knack with genealogy, as well as, have a few hours every other week to devote to this cause.

-If you were adopted, or any other scenario where you were separated from your birth family in the past, chances are a large parts of your family history has remained a mystery all or most of your life.
-At some point or another, we all want to know what exactly makes us who we are.
+If you were separated from your birth family in the past, chances are a large parts of your family history has remained a mystery all of your life.
+At one point or another, we all want to know what exactly makes us who we are.
 We may have been raised in an adoptive family who we feel gave us the nurturing we needed to thrive in this world.
 Yet, there is a part of us that can still feel missing and needs to be resolved.

 There are literally thousands of people in every State that could be coined, Search Angels.
-Be they professional genealogists, genetic genealogists, cousins, or simply... friends and adopted family members who volunteer everyday helping uncover the truth.
-We do not claim to be the first or only Search Angels, but we certainly have evolved into a strong community service and nonprofit that is committed to our goal.
-Our mission has become a well balanced advocacy, dedicated to giving adoptees the peace, support and hope necessary to take on this journey and succeed where others have fallen short.
+Be they professional genealogists, genetic genealogists, cousins, or simply... friends and adopted family members who volunteer their days to uncover the truth.
+We do not claim to be the first or only Search Angels, but we have evolved into one of the top volunteer organizations in the nonprofit sector that is committed in our mission and goals.
+Our community service ideas have become a well-balanced advocacy, dedicated to giving adoptees the peace, support and hope necessary to take on this journey and succeed where others have fallen short.

 Our volunteer genealogists - search angels

 Ann Ru - is originally from New York City.
 She has three grown children, two grown stepchildren and a partner who all bring her continuous delight!

 Her professional career began as a New York City Police Officer.
 After eleven years in that career she graduated from college and became a grief counselor.